Stellation: Stellating polygons

 Stellating a regular polygon symmetrically creates a regular star polygon or polygonal compound.
 These polygons are characterised by the number of times m that the polygonal boundary winds around the centre of the figure.
 Like all regular polygons, their vertices lie on a circle. m also corresponds to the number of vertices around the circle to get from one end of a given edge to the other, starting at 1.

 A regular star polygon is represented by its Schläfli symbol {n/m}, where n is the number of vertices, m is the step used in sequencing the edges around it, and m and n are coprime (have no common factor).
 The case m = 1 gives the convex polygon {n}. m also must be less than half of n; otherwise the lines will either be parallel or diverge, preventing the figure from ever closing.

 If n and m do have a common factor, then the figure is a regular compound.
 For example {6/2} is the regular compound of two triangles {3} or hexagram, while {10/4} is a compound of two pentagrams {5/2}.

 Some authors use the Schläfli symbol for such regular compounds.
 Others regard the symbol as indicating a single path which is wound m times around n/m vertex points, such that one edge is superimposed upon another and each vertex point is visited m times.
 In this case a modified symbol may be used for the compound, for example 2{3} for the hexagram and 2{5/2} for the regular compound of two pentagrams.

 A regular n-gon has n – 4/2 stellations if n is even (assuming compounds of multiple degenerate digons are not considered), and n – 3/2 stellations if n is odd.

 Like the heptagon, the octagon also has two octagrammic stellations, one, {8/3} being a star polygon, and the other, {8/2}, being the compound of two squares.

 Stellating polyhedra

+A polyhedron is stellated by extending the edges or face planes of a polyhedron until they meet again to form a new polyhedron or compound.

+The method by extending the edges of a polyhedron rarely leads to a new polyhedron because at least 3 extended edges need to intersect at the same point.

+Examples of edge-stellated polyhedra are the small stellated dodecahedron (edge-stellation of the dodecahedron) and the great stellated dodecahedron (edge-stellation of the icosahedron).

+Face-stellated polyhedra are much more common and the following is only about face-stellated polyhedra.